markut-tech-writer/technical-writing-portfolio/README.md

+# Technical Writing Portfolio

-> Documentation examples for a Task Manager application
+> Documentation examples for a Book Review Service API

-# Task Manager Documentation Portfolio
+---

 ## Overview

-This repository contains examples of technical documentation for a Task Manager application.
+This repository contains technical documentation for a sample Book Review Service.

-The goal of this project is to demonstrate my ability to create clear, structured, and user-friendly documentation for both end users and developers.
+The goal of this project is to demonstrate my ability to create clear, structured, and user-friendly API documentation.

 ---

 ## Project Description

-Task Manager is a simple application that allows users to create, manage, and track tasks.
+The Book Review Service is a simple application that allows users to:

-This portfolio includes two types of documentation:

-- User documentation — for end users
+- view books
+- filter books by different parameters
-- API documentation — for developers
+- create reviews for books

+This project focuses on documenting how clients interact with the system via REST API.

 ---

 ## Documentation

-### 1. Task Manager User Guide

-A step-by-step guide for end users describing how to work with the application.
+### Book Review Service API

+REST API documentation for working with books and reviews.

 Includes:
-- creating, editing, and deleting tasks
-- managing task status
-- troubleshooting common issues

-File: `task-manager-user-guide.md`

----

-### 2. Task Manager API

-REST API documentation for working with tasks.

-Includes:
 - endpoint descriptions
 - request and response examples
+- path and query parameters
+- request body structure
 - error handling
-- authentication basics

-File: `task-manager-api.md`
+File: `book-review-api.md`

 ---

 ## Skills Demonstrated

-- Technical documentation
 - API documentation (REST)
-- User documentation
 - Markdown
 - Structuring technical information
 - Understanding of client-server interaction
+- Writing for developer audience

 ---